Toberumono/WRF-Runner/README.md

 	- wps: The path to the WPS *root* directory.
 	- working: A path to an arbitrary, preferably empty folder into which temporary files can be placed.
 	- grib_data: A path to an arbitrary, preferably empty folder into which downloaded grib data can be placed.
-+ grib: Settings for how the grib data is downloaded
++ grib: Settings for how the grib data is downloaded (This is only used if the wget feature is enabled)
-	- url: The url template to be used for downloading grib data
+	- url: The URL template to be used for downloading grib data.
+See [Writing a GRIB URL](#wagu) for information on how to write it
 	+ timestep: These are used to increment the non-constant flags in the url template.
 Generally, hours should be the only non-zero value; however, the others are included just in case.
+See [Writing a GRIB URL](#wagu) for more information on how to determine what these values should be.
 		- days: Number of days to step forward per timestep.
 		- hours: Number of hours to step forward per timestep.
 		- minutes: Number of minutes to step forward per timestep.